thomd/lepidoptera/README.md

 Get a list of all code generators grouped by generator-groups:

-    $ butterfly
+    $ lep

 Get a list of all code generator-types for a given generator-group:

-    $ butterfly <generator-group>

-If no project name is given, the current folder name is used as project name:

-    $ butterfly <generator-group> <generator-type>
+    $ lep <generator-group>

 Extending Code Generators
 -------------------------

-Since butterfly is based on _Nic Williams_ Ruby generator framework [rubigen][r], it is very simple to add new own private code generators.
+Since lepidoptera is based on _Nic Williams_ Ruby generator framework [rubigen][r], it is very simple to add new own private code generators.

-You may include new code generators by putting the following code structure into `~/.butterfly`:
+You may include new code generators by putting the following code structure into `~/.lepidoptera`:

-    .butterfly
+    ~/.lepidoptera
       └─ name
          ├─ INFO
          ├─ name_generator.rb
          └─ template
             ├─ a file
             ├─ ...
             └─ a folder

-Much more easy is to use a generator generator which generates the above code generator stub into `~/.butterfly`: (TODO)
+Much more easy is to use a generator generator which generates the above code generator stub into `~/.lepidoptera`: (TODO)

-    $ butterfly -n <type-of-code-generator>
+    $ lep -n <type-of-code-generator>
-    $ butterfly -n <code-generator-group> <type-of-code-generator>
+    $ lep -n <code-generator-group> <type-of-code-generator>

 Integrated Code Generators
 ==========================